prakhar1989/hugo-blog/content/articles/big-data-with-spark.md

 description = "Thoughts on the Big-data MOOC"
 +++

-Last night I finished the final assignment for the new course that I had been working on the past week called [Intro to Big Data with Apache Spark or CS100.1 x](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x).
+Last night I finished the final assignment for the new course that I had been working on in the past week called [Intro to Big Data with Apache Spark or CS100.1 x](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x).
 With the course over, I decided to write down a quick review in the hope that it will help others in getting an idea of what they can expect by enrolling in this popular [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) by UC Berkeley.

 I heard about the course after stumbling upon a laudatory [review](https://news.ycombinator.com/item?id=9702803) by an existing student on Hacker News.
 After learning that the course involves programming assignments that teach you the Spark API, I couldn't help signing up.